dmlc/dmlc.github.io/_posts/2016-07-30-use-caffe-operator-in-mxnet.markdown

 mlp = mx.symbol.CaffeLoss(data=fc3, label=label, grad_scale=1, name='softmax', prototxt="layer{type:\"SoftmaxWithLoss\"}")
 ```

-to use loss funciton in caffe.
+to use loss function in caffe.

 ## Use customized caffe operators
 Running customized operator from mxnet is no difference than using regular ones.
 There's no need to add any code in mxnet, as mxnet directly calls caffe layer registry.